-Theoretical work is driven by sustained top-down vs. bottom-up attention.
+Theoretical work is driven by sustained top-down attention.
 The top is long-term priorities, derived from broad generalizations, and the bottom is current experience.
 Evolution always neglected long-term: people didn’t survive very long unless they paid close attention to their immediate environment.
-Modern society is drastically more secure but our attention span barely budged.
-In fact, it’s getting worse for the majority, - they just elected ADHD-addled clown-in-chief.
+Modern society is drastically more secure, but our attention spans barely budged.
+In fact, it’s been getting worse for the majority lately, - they just elected ADHD-addled clown-in-chief.

 “Thinking is to people as swimming is to cats: they can do it but prefer not to” Daniel Kahneman.